top of page

 Fast-forward to 1979, when the al-Quds hate fest was conceived by Iran’s Ayatollah Ruhollah Khomeini.
 At the time, he called Jews “godless, bloodsucking Zionists” and Israel a “stinking wound and infected gland.”
 Toronto councillors Brad Bradford and James Pasternak urged the city to seek an injunction to stop the al-Quds event, and Premier Doug Ford instructed his Attorney-General to do likewise.

 Ontario Superior Court Justice Robert Centa refused the injunction, saying there was “insufficient evidence” al-Quds should be stopped.
-That was a peculiar decision, because the annual al-Quds events has annually provided no shortage of evidence of unlawful assembly, acts of intimidation, assaults, threats, vandalism, rioting, obstruction of justice, failure to disperse, mischief, wearing masks during an offence - and, of course, the wilful promotion of hatred.
+That was a peculiar decision, because the global al-Quds events has annually provided no shortage of evidence of unlawful assembly, acts of intimidation, assaults, threats, vandalism, rioting, obstruction of justice, failure to disperse, mischief, wearing masks during an offence - and, of course, the wilful promotion of hatred.
 All of them crimes.

 [To read more, subscribe here]